oracle/macaron/docs/source/pages/tutorials/detect_malicious_package.rst

 Verification Summary Attestation report
 +++++++++++++++++++++++++++++++++++++++

-Additionally, Macaron generates a Verification Summary Attestation (:term:`VSA`) report that contains the policy and information about the analyzed artifact.
+Additionally, Macaron generates a Verification Summary Attestation (:term:`VSA`) report that contains the policy, and information about the analyzed artifact.
 See :ref:`this page <vsa>` for more details.
-For instance, the VSA report for the ``check-django`` policy shown above can be viewed by running the command below:
+For instance, the VSA report for the ``check-django`` policy shown above can be viewed by running this command:

 .. toggle::